VedantR3907/Table-of-Contents-Extractor-PDFs/README.md

    ```

 3. **View the Output**:
-   The results will be saved in the `output` folder with the following structure:
+   The results will be saved in the `output` folder with the following structure (The final_output folder contains the final TOC extracted text files for all PDFs):
    ```
    output/
    ├── 01/                     # Output from the first filter